 Call for Special Theme Proposals for Big Data & Society

-The SAGE open access journal Big Data & Society (BD&S) is soliciting proposals for a Special Theme to be published in early 2020.
+The SAGE open access journal Big Data & Society (BD&S) is soliciting proposals for a Special Theme to be published in 2022/23.
+BD&S is indexed by Clarivate Analytics with a 2019 journal impact factor of 4.577.
 BD&S is a peer-reviewed, interdisciplinary, scholarly journal that publishes research about the emerging field of Big Data practices and how they are reconfiguring academic, social, industry, business and government relations, expertise, methods, concepts and knowledge.
 BD&S moves beyond usual notions of Big Data and treats it as an emerging field of practices that is not defined by but generative of (sometimes) novel data qualities such as high volume and granularity and complex analytics such as data linking and mining.
 It thus attends to digital content generated through online and offline practices in social, commercial, scientific, and government domains.
 This includes, for instance, content generated on the Internet through social media and search engines but also that which is generated in closed networks (commercial or government transactions) and open networks such as digital archives, open government and crowd-sourced data.
 Critically, rather than settling on a definition the Journal makes this an object of interdisciplinary inquiries and debates explored through studies of a variety of topics and themes.

-Special Themes can consist of a combination of Original Research Articles (8000 words; maximum 6), Commentaries (3000 words; maximum 4) and Editorial (3000 words).
+Special Themes can consist of a combination of Original Research Articles (10,000 words; maximum 6), Commentaries (3,000 words; maximum 4) and one Editorial (3,000 words).
 All Special Theme content will be waived Article Processing Charges.
 All submissions will go through the Journal’s standard peer review process.

-Past special themes for the journal have included: Knowledge Production, Algorithms in Culture, Data Associations in Global Law and Policy, The Cloud, the Crowd, and the City, Veillance and Transparency, Environmental Data, Spatial Big Data, Critical Data Studies, Social Media & Society, Health Data Ecosystems, Assumptions of Sociality and Data & Agency.
+Past special themes for the journal have included: Knowledge Production; Algorithms in Culture; Data Associations in Global Law and Policy; The Cloud, the Crowd, and the City; Veillance and Transparency; Environmental Data; Spatial Big Data; Critical Data Studies; Social Media & Society; Assumptions of Sociality; Health Data Ecosystems; Data & Agency; Big Data and Surveillance; The Turn to AI in Governing Communication Online; The Personalization of Insurance; Heritage in a World of Big Data; and Studying the COVID-19 Infodemic at Scale.
 See http://journals.sagepub.com/page/bds/collections/index to access these special themes.

 Format of Special Theme Proposals